FudaWiki/fudawiki-files/hanafuda/games/hachi-hachi.md

 *Five Brights* and *Four Brights* are mutually exclusive, but outside of that, all points earned from dekiyaku are cumulative.

-> A *liability* rule is sometimes applied to the *Four Brights*, *Poetry Ribbons* and *Blue Ribbons* dekiyaku, along with *Boar, Deer, Butterflies* if included.<br><br>If a player is one card short of possessing one of these dekiyaku, an opponent deliberately leaves the remaining card on the table to be captured, and the player captures it on their very next turn, then the discarding opponent pays *double* what they otherwise would for that dekiyaku at scoring time, while the other opponent pays nothing for it.<br><br>This does not apply if the opponent plays that card during their very last turn (since they have no choice in the matter).
+> A *liability* rule is sometimes applied to the *Four Brights*, *Poetry Ribbons* and *Blue Ribbons* dekiyaku, along with *Boar, Deer, Butterflies* if included.<br><br>If a player is one card short of possessing one of these dekiyaku, an opponent plays the remaining card or one of the same month from their hand, and the first player uses that card to finish the dekiyaku on their very next turn, then the discarding opponent pays *double* what they otherwise would for that dekiyaku, while the other opponent does not have to pay anything.<br><br>This does not apply if the opponent plays that card during their very last turn (since they have no choice in the matter).
 {.is-info}

 |Value (in *kan*)|Name of Yaku|Composition|